ChustaSoft/CommonNET/README.md

-# EasyTest
+# CommonNET
-Small Framework for ease Integration Test
+Common utilities and features for any .NET application